mougiakouel/QGIS-Training-Manual/vector_classification/classification.rst

 .. image:: ../_static/classification/012.png
    :align: center

+* Select the empty category.
-You can delete it by selecting it and then clicking the :guilabel:`Delete` button.
+* Click the :guilabel:`Delete` button.

 This only gets rid of the symbol, not the data, so don't worry about messing up; you're not actually deleting anything that you can't recover.

 Remember to save your map now so that you don't lose all your hard-earned changes!